Questions Frequently Asked by Potential Applicants

 - Program of study

 - Getting a job with your doctorate In business

 The doctorate in business opens the opportunity to teach in United States and foreign schools of business.
 A business school professor has a busy but remarkably rewarding professional life.
 He or she has the opportunity to help young people make their mark in the business world while at the same time engaging in academic studies.
 (The range of these studies can be surveyed by browsing in the faculty listings for each of our majors.)
 Salaries for business school professors in the United States and many other countries are generally higher than salaries for professors in the arts and sciences and some other professional schools.
 A recent report by AACSB International on the shortage of business school professor that is driving up salaries is available here.
 Placement of our graduates in recent years are listed here.

-Some of our graduates, especially in finance, information systems, and management science, prefer to pursue opportunities in business.
+Some of our graduates, especially in finance, information systems, and operations research, prefer to pursue opportunities in business.
 Others go into research in non-university settings.
 But the vast majority work in higher education.

 Should I pursue a doctorate in business if I am interested in teaching but not in research?